vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Sat Jan 25 02:14:56 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Sun Jan 26 02:22:03 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER